 Jake Sheehan, an insurance advisor with Life Design Systems, says that provincial government loans are often a better option for students than federal loans, as the provincial loans typically offer a delay before interest starts accumulating and a longer repayment period.

-The federal government provides both grants, which do not need to be paid back, and loans.
+The federal government provides both grants, which do not need to be paid back, and loans, which do.
 Interest accumulates for part-time students throughout their time at school.
 After graduation, you can ask to increase or decrease your loan payments if you are either having difficulty making the payments or you want to pay off the loan sooner.
 (Find out more at CanLearn.ca.)

 Research bank loans and lines of credit carefully